perseus06/presale-contract/README.md

 During the private sale phase, users can purchase tokens with SOL, and their acquired tokens will automatically be staked in a time-locked staking pool, yielding rewards based on different lock-up periods.
 In the public sale phase, users can directly purchase tokens without the staking requirement.

+## Run the contract

+Please make sure that you have installed rust, anchor and solana on your machine

+### Build Contract

+  anchor build

+### Deploy Contract

+  anchor deploy

+### Test Contract

+  anchor run test

 ## Key Features

 ### Token Minting and Contract Initialization